Home

 Snoa

-However, as the music time is 4/4, many variants from the foxtrot can be used.
+However, as the music time signature is 4/4, many variants from foxtrot can be used.
 In many cases the pace will however be slightly higher than in foxtrot.

-The difference in the music between snoa and polka is sometimes small, and it is often possible to exchange variants between them.
+The difference in the music between snoa and polka is sometimes not that big, and it is the possible to exchange variants between them.

 The basic steps in snoa just contains walking steps side by side, and steps forwards and backwards when turning.

-As the dance can be demanding, especially when the floor is rough, it might sometimes make it easer to maintain the turning speed by discreetly pushing with the right sole when turning on the left sole.
+As the dance can be demanding, especially if the floor is rough, it might sometimes be easer to maintain the turning speed by discreetly pushing with the right sole when turning on the left sole.

 The turning becomes even easier if the steps are replaced by the Bingsjö turning steps.
-This is relaxing and perhaps sometimes needed if the turning is too sluggish.
+This is more relaxing and perhaps sometimes needed if the turning is very sluggish.

 It might also be nice to vary the snoa by changing from a smooth snoa to a smooth polka sling, where the feet only are partly assembled.